YidingQiu/seedpod/README.md

 ### Import/Export Data

-One can import and export data in JSON, CSV (Comma Separatated Values) and a zipped folders of CSV files.
+One can import and export data in JSON, CSV (Comma Separatated Values) and a zipped folder of CSV files.

 #### Click on Menu Icon (3 dots)
 <img